 Data used in the Non-Balancing Dispatch Process

 7.1.
-Data Used in the Non-Balancing Dispatch Process
+Data Used in the Non-Balancing and Out of Merit Dispatch Process

 7.1.1.
-System Management must maintainuse the following data set in giving and must use this data set when determining which Dispatch Instructions to Non-Balancing Facilities, Dispatch Instructions to Balancing Facilities dispatched Out of Merit and in providing System Instructions it will give:
+System Management must, in accordance with clause 7.6, maintainuse the following data set in giving and must use this data set when determining which Dispatch Instructions to Non-Balancing Facilities, Dispatch Instructions to Balancing Facilities dispatched Out of Merit and in providing Operating Instructions it will give:

 (a) Standing Data on Registered Facilities determined in accordance with clause 2.34;